 Now let’s examine the pros and cons of using Excel, or other manual database method, to handle field service scheduling.

 This is one of the most common excuses companies use to put off modernizing their scheduling operations.
 This “if it ain’t broke don’t fix it” mentality towards present methods may make sense to a company if they are operating on some level with it, even if they know it’s less than perfect.

-The Service Council’s research summary “2016: 5 Major Transformations Impacting Service Businesses” found that a majority of service organizations they surveyed were aware that addressing technology needs was an area that needed to be worked on.
 Yet being able to “survive” without automated scheduling may be making the switch to automation not seem as urgent or necessary to some business owners.
-Perhaps in their minds, work is getting done, despite any technological deficiencies.

 Pro #2: It’s A Blank Slate (We Can Make Anything)